 Understanding the difference between sheet formats and drawing templates confuses many new users.
 I know it took me a while to get straight.
 Sheet formats (slddrt files) and drawing templates (.drwdot files) are two completely different file types.
-Sheet formats control sheet size, sheet orientation (landscape or portrait), and title block notes.
-These title block notes are typically driven by custom properties, either from the model, the Drawing at File > Properties, or a mixture of the two.
+Sheet formats control sheet size, sheet orientation (landscape or portrait), border lines, table anchor points, and title block notes.
+These title block notes are typically driven by model properties or Drawing properties, which can be accessed by going to File > Properties in the Drawing.
 You can edit a sheet format by clicking on a blank part of the sheet, the sheet tab, or the sheet name in the tree, and choosing "Edit sheet format" from the drop-down.
-(By the way, any existing drawing views, and any notes that don't belong to the sheet format, will disappear when you go into "Edit sheet format" mode.
+(By the way, any existing drawing views and annotations that don't belong to the sheet format will disappear when you go into "Edit sheet format" mode.
 Don't worry.
 They'll come back.)

 You can change to a different sheet format by expanding the Scale drop-down in the status bar at the bottom right corner of your monitor and choosing "Sheet Properties..."
 (This drop-down hasn't always been available, so if you're using an older version you can right-click again to get the same menu shown in the first screenshot above, but this time choose “Properties…” instead of "Edit sheet format".)

 That will bring up the "Sheet Selection" box.
-The active sheet will be selected by default, but you can add sheets as needed, or select "Sheet" at the top to update all sheets.
+The active sheet will be selected by default, but you can add sheets as needed, or select "Sheet" at the top to select all sheets.

 By the way, you might have noticed above in the Sheet Properties dialog box that First or Third projection angle is set there.
 I've never understood why.
 I'd think that option should be at Tools > Options > Document Properties where it could be set in the drawing template.

-Layers are also saved in sheet formats, which I found out by accident.
-I had added some Layers to one Drawing that I only needed for that specific project, but after that I'd have them show up after I'd worked on a new Drawing for a while.
-I finally figured out that I had also edited and saved my sheet format after creating these Layers, so when I'd add a new sheet the Layers would show up.
-After I figured that out I deleted the Layers and re-saved the sheet format.
+Layers are also saved in sheet formats, which I learned by accident.
+I had added some Layers to one Drawing that I only needed for that specific project, but after that they'd show up after I'd worked on a new Drawing for a while.
+I finally figured out that I had apparently edited and saved my sheet format after creating these Layers, so these Layers would show up when I'd add a new sheet.
+I deleted the Layers and re-saved the sheet format.
 That fixed it.

 By the way, I strongly recommend saving all custom document templates, sheet formats, weldment profiles, etc. in a location other than the SolidWorks installation folder so you won't lose them when you upgrade to a new version.
 If you're a single user save them somewhere else on your hard drive (and it wouldn't hurt to back them up somewhere else).
 If you're in a multi-user environment they should probably be saved on a network so other users can access them, and to help maintain uniformity between users.
 Be sure to point to the proper location for each file type at Tools > Options > System Options > File Locations.